SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/04-Math-Functions.md

 11
 ```

-- `CEILING()` - Returns integer number that is greater than or equal to the number passed as argument.
+- `CEILING()` - Returns an integer number greater than or equal to the number passed as an argument.

 ``` java
 SELECT CEILING(6.55);